markusvalo/HSLtraffic/README.md

 STEPS TO FOLLOW
 - 1_CREATE_SCHEMA_HSL.sql drops existing tavles and anything related to them (cascade)
 - 2_UPLOAD_gtfs_csv.sql copies data from .txt-files into the tables
 - 3_CREATE_TABLES_hslstoptimes_parsed.sql creates table(s) with some additional parsing in order to help filtering when utilizing the data.
-Tables probavly to be combined in the future to make maintenance easier.
+Tables probably to be combined in the future to make maintenance easier.
 They are now created by transport type (train/tram/metro/ferry/bus).

 Data can be downloaded as zip-archives from http://dev.hsl.fi/gtfs/.